home-assistant/architecture/adr/0015-home-assistant-one.md

 ## Decision

-Home Assistant One is the full installation of our all-inclusive home automation system.
+Home Assistant All-in-One is the full installation of our all-inclusive home automation system.
 Best in class home automation is complemented with a UI for configuring your system, making backups and safe updates with automatic rollback.

 This is the generally recommended installation method and the one that our website and documentation should be focused on.